MicrosoftDocs/customer-insights/ci-docs/merge-entities.md

 1. Select **Done** to apply the changes.

-## Configure Customer ID generation
+## Configure customer ID generation

-Define how to generate CustomerId values, the unique customer profile identifiers.
+Define how to generate customer ID values, the unique customer profile identifiers.
 The unify fields step in the data unification process generates the unique customer profile identifier.
-The identifier is the CustomerId in the *Customer* entity that results from the data unification process.
+The identifier is the *CustomerId* in the *Customer* entity that results from the data unification process.

-The CustomerId in the Customer entity is based on a hash of the first value of the non-null winner primary keys.
+The *CustomerId* is based on a hash of the first value of the non-null winner primary keys.
 These keys come from the entities used in data unification and are influenced by the match order.
-So the generated CustomerID can change when a primary key value changes in the primary entity of the match order.
-So the primary key value might not always represent the same customer.
+So the generated customer ID can change when a primary key value changes in the primary entity of the match order.
+The primary key value might not always represent the same customer.

 Configuring a stable customer ID enables you to avoid that behavior.